lgessl/master-thesis/README.md

 - preprocessing data (including splitting it into train and validation samples),
 - bringing it in shape for a certain model (for fitting as well as predicting, this includes adding pheno variables to the predictor matrix),
-- fitting models (including late integration by nesting multiple models) and
+- fitting models (including late integration by nesting multiple models (t.b.d)) and
 - assessing models in plots and tables

 into an R package called `lymphomaSurvivalPipeline` you can find on GitHub.
 Most importantly, the `lymphomaSurvivalPipeline` makes integrating new data and models into a running project easy.

+Now, the `lymphomaSurvivalPipeline` also enables

+- splitting the data into a training and test set multiple times and averaging accordingly in the assessment step,
+- censoring samples with time to event greater than a certain value at this value (Cox) and thresholding PFS for training differently than for assessing the fits.

 ### This repo...